Grellheist/web-developer-bootcamp-2023/README.md

 I will try completing one Section per day but my highest priority right now is the <a href=https://github.com/Grellheist/100-days-of-python>100 days of Python repo</a>.

+Also, I will still do the basic stuff to get a sense of continuity from the course (I've learned most of the HTML/CSS sections on FreeCodeCamp).